1964 Baseball Hall of Fame balloting: BBWAA election

 Candidates who were eligible for the first time are indicated here with a dagger (†).
 Candidates who have since been elected in subsequent elections are indicated in italics.
 Al López was later elected as a manager.

 Chuck Klein, Lloyd Waner, Pepper Martin, Leo Durocher, and Lon Warneke were on the ballot for the final time.

 The runoff results show that voters in the second election concentrated their support on the four leaders.
 Primary results indicate significant gains among returning candidates, with eight players gaining 20 percentage points or more.
 Between 1962 and 1964, the Hall of Fame reduced eligibility for players to be voted on by the BBWAA from having been retired for at most 30 years to those who had been retired for at most 20 years.
 This removed numerous popular candidates, including Sam Rice, who had received the most votes among players not elected.
-Among the 17 candidates to receive at least 10% of the vote in 1962, nine were no longer eligible due to the rule change.
-Combined with the two candidates who were elected, this meant that of the 17 candidates to receive 10% or more in 1962, only six were appearing on this ballot.
+Among the 17 candidates receiving at least 10 percent of the vote in 1962, nine were no longer eligible due to the rule change.
+Combined with the two candidates who were elected, this meant that of the 17 candidates to receive 10 percent or more in 1962, only six appeared on the 1964 ballot.

 J. G. Taylor Spink Award

 Ring Lardner (1885–1933) received the J. G. Taylor Spink Award honoring a baseball writer.
-The award was voted at the December 1963 meeting of the BBWAA, and included in the summer 1964 ceremonies.
+The award was voted at the December 1963 meeting of the BBWAA and included in the summer 1964 ceremonies.